MicrosoftDocs/windows-itpro-docs/windows/deployment/vda-subscription-activation.md

 ms.collection: M365-modern-desktop
 ---

-# Configure VDA for Windows 10 Subscription Activation
+# Configure VDA for Windows 10/11 Subscription Activation

+Applies to:
+- Windows 10
+- Windows 11

 This document describes how to configure virtual machines (VMs) to enable [Windows 10/11 Subscription Activation](windows-10-subscription-activation.md) in a Windows Virtual Desktop Access (VDA) scenario.
 Windows VDA is a device or user-based licensing mechanism for managing access to virtual desktops.